mhop/fhem-mirror/fhem/webfrontend/pgm5/README-FHEMRENDERER.txt

 		room		Unsorted
 		status		off
 		tmpfile		/tmp/
-		multiprocess	off

 These attributes have the following meaning: plotmode, plotsize: 	Control gnuplot and the desired output
 refresh: 		type HH:MM:SS, is the time-interval in which the re-rendering is done
 status:  		Tells if the timer-based re-rendering is on/off
 tmpfile:		Is the path (and prefix, if given) of the graphic-files, that will be rendered
-multiprocess:		You can set "on" or "off".
-If multiprocess is "on" the time-scheduled renderings will be done in a
-                        mutli-process manner, and FHEM will not be blocked by the rendering process.

 NOTE: The timer-based rendering renders ONLY those fileplots, for which you have defined a WebLink !
       See WebLink for more details on how to define.